 Serve this dish hot, at room temperature, or chilled as a side dish—to grilled salmon, for instance.

-Serve with hot rice and garnish with fresh chopped cilantro.
+Serve with hot brown rice and garnish with fresh chopped cilantro.

 Serve with cooked, chopped spinach to which you’ve added low-fat sour cream, cooked instant brown rice, and a bit of butter.